 Tribunals exist at both federal and state/territory levels, and represent an important dispute resolution avenue in the Australian legal system.
-Since the late 1980s and 1990s there have been a proliferation of tribunals that cater for a diverse range of matters including residential tenancies, building, equal opportunity and discrimination, industrial relations, migration, native title, remuneration, consumer affairs and superannuation.
+Since the late 1980s and 1990s there has been a proliferation of tribunals that cater for a diverse range of matters including residential tenancies, building, equal opportunity and discrimination, industrial relations, migration, native title, remuneration, consumer affairs and superannuation.

-Tribunals are less formal than courts and have proven to be popular because they offer a relatively inexpensive, quick and fair resolution to disputes.
-Generally, tribunals are not bound by formal rules of evidence and individuals need not be represented by lawyers.
+- + Tribunals are less formal than courts and have proved to be popular because they offer a relatively inexpensive, quick and fair resolution to disputes. - + Generally, tribunals are not bound by formal rules of evidence and individuals need not be represented by lawyers.

 Because of the separation of powers doctrine contained in the Constitution, Commonwealth tribunals are limited to exercising non-judicial functions.
-Both Commonwealth and state/ territory tribunals offer applicants the opportunity to have administrative decisions made by government bodies and departments reviewed.
+Both Commonwealth and state/territory tribunals offer applicants the opportunity to have administrative decisions made by government bodies and departments reviewed.
 This administrative review of decisions provides an important means by which individuals have a right of appeal in decisions made by bureaucrats that may affect their lives.
-Entities such as companies and partnerships are also given a right of appeal to have decisions that impact on their financial and business practices reviewed by administrative appeals tribunals.
+Entities such as companies and partnerships are also tribunal applicant The party who seeks to have a judicial decision reviewed.